 George Harrison comically added “R.S.P.C.C.
-(Bolton)” as his address – the Royal Society for the Prevention of Cruelty to Children, in the city of Bolton.
+(Bolton)” as his address – the Royal Society for the Prevention of Cruelty to Children.
 Ringo merely added a question mark, perhaps to feign that he didn’t remember his address.

 It also bears noting that by mid-October 1964 when these autographs were signed, it had become quite difficult to get their autographs.
-The majority of autographs were signed in 1963 when they were still playing small halls and theaters in England and Europe.
+The majority of autographs were signed in 1963 when they were still playing small halls and theaters in England.

 A RARE BEATLES STAGE SET LIST

 This is a very rare set list written by Paul McCartney for The Beatles’ concert at the Azena Ballroom, Sheffield, England, April 2nd, 1963.
-From the time Ringo joined the band in 1962, there are only 7 set lists written by a Beatle known to exist in private collections outside those still owned by a Beatle or their Estates.
-Of those 7, this list of twenty songs performed that night is the longest.
+“THE” Beatles were John, Paul, George & Ringo.
+Starting from Ringo joining the band in 1962, there are only seven set lists written by a Beatle known to exist in private collections outside those still owned by a Beatle or their Estates.
+Of those seven, this list of twenty songs performed that night is the longest.
 By 1963, their average show was only 10 or 11 songs, due in part to the fact that they were usually part of a multi-act lineup, sometimes five or more entertainers on a bill.

 This set list includes 13 songs recorded by the band, and 9 of 14 from their debut album.
 It also includes a few songs from their earlier days that would soon disappear from their performances forever.
 The Beatles’ concerts in 1964-66 were typically the same from show to show on each tour, having time only to do their hits.
-The list is on the back of a Parlophone Records postcard, which is somewhat rare itself.
+That also limited the need to create set lists, making them all the more rare.
+This set list is on the back of a Parlophone Records postcard, which is somewhat rare itself.

 Below is a photograph of The Beatles at the Azena Ballroom on the night they used this set list.